-Torture, executions and "disappearences" of civilians, deliberate attacks on civilian infrastructurea and indiscriminate bombings, genocides and sexualized violence against Yazidi women are just some of the crimes committed by almost all conflict parties in Syria since 2011.
+Torture, executions and "disappearences" of civilians, deliberate attacks on civilian infrastructure and indiscriminate bombings, genocides and sexualized violence against Yazidi women are only some of the crimes committed by almost all conflict parties in Syria since 2011.
 Syrian activists have been documenting these crimes in order to one day bring those responsible to justice.

 Legal means to fight impunity in Syria

 In the case of Syria investigation by the International Criminal Court is blocked